Dynamical Mechanism of Sampling-based Stochastic Inference under Probabilistic Population Codes: Discussion

+As we would like to investigate the relationships between the sampling mechanism and PPC for the first step, we did not add the internal noise in neural dynamics.
+However, internal noise is universally present in the brain, and it probably contributes to implementing probabilistic inference.
+Indeed, previous studies have investigated the sampling inference of RNN driven by the internal noise\citep{Echeveste:2020aa, 10.1371/journal.pcbi.1005186}.
+Hence, how internal noise and noise due to PPC each affect sampling needs to be investigated in more detail.
+In addition, for simplicity, we adopted a model that assumes that PPC is uncorrelated between input neurons.
+However, since a large body of work shows that neurons can be correlated \citep{correlation_noise1, correlation_noise2}, it is important to examine PPC that correlates among input neurons.

-This work did not research how the actual brain performs sampling-based stochastic inference.
-The models employed in this work was trained using back-propagation through time algorithm(\cite{bptt}), and the loss function was KL divergence, which is artificial setting.
-While it is still a matter of debate as to what kind of training algorithm is equipped in the actual brain(\cite{backprop_brain1, backprop_brain2}), there are many reports claiming that the behaviors of artificial neural networks trained using back-propagation algorithm, although it is said to be physiologically implausible(\cite{biologically_plausible1, biologically_plausible2}), are often similar to activities in the brain(\cite{deeplearning-neuroscience1, deeplearning-neuroscience2, deeplearning-neuroscience3}).
-Therefore, we expect that the results from this work is consistent with the dynamical features of the brain known from previous physiological studies or that will be revealed in future studies.
-For the loss function, it can be assumed that there exists a more canonical one to train a network to perform sampling, which can be a topic of future works.
+The model we used for our research is an idealized model, and there are differences in the way the brain actually works.
+For instance, The models employed in this study were trained using the back-propagation algorithm \citep{bptt}, and the loss function was KLD, which is an artificial setting.
+Although it is still a matter of debate as to what kind of training algorithm is equipped in the actual brain \citep{backprop_brain1, backprop_brain2}, many reports are claiming that the behaviors of ANNs trained using the back-propagation algorithm are often similar to activities in the brain \citep{deeplearning-neuroscience1, deeplearning-neuroscience2, deeplearning-neuroscience3}, even though it is said to be physiologically implausible \citep{biologically_plausible1, biologically_plausible2}.
+Therefore, we expect that the results from this study agree with the dynamical features of the brain known from previous physiological studies or those that will be revealed in future studies.